 Is Keukenhof 2023 open?
 Yes, every day from 8am to 7:30pm.

-You can either purchase the Keukenhof tickets on their own (and find your own way to the gardens) or you can book a ticket and transportation combo that includes a bus transfer from Amsterdam.
+- You can either purchase the Keukenhof tickets on their own (and find your own way to the gardens), or book a ticket and transportation combo that includes a bus transfer from Amsterdam.

-Get the combi ticket with public transportation from Amsterdam (2023 tickets are on sale now, book early).
+Get the combi ticket with public transportation from Amsterdam.

 Hotels near Keukenhof Gardens